 If you’re struggling with your finances, any form of insurance may seem like a waste of money.
 However, there are certain types of insurance that may be absolutely necessary.
+Do you ever wonder how life insurance works?
+There’s so much information out there but it’s hard to understand.

 Life insurance, for example, is a form of insurance that is not mandatory.
 Because of this, many people avoid spending extra money on life insurance to save money.
 However, is this the best place you should cut back on your spending?